What's Your Relationship to Jealousy?

 “I hate it, don’t put me in any situation that brings it up.
 And f*ck you for making me feel this.”

 “Argh!!
 I don’t like it all.
 But I know it’s something I have to deal with and I’m still figuring it out.”

 “Jealousy?
 I’ve had an evolving relationship with it and it’s been a powerful teacher.
 I’m not fond of it, but I’ve grown because of it.”

 “When people say the word ‘jealousy’ and I have to stretch my imagination to understand what they are talking about.”

 Me?
 I’m somewhere in the middle, I’ve definitely had rounds of it and I’ve definitely grown from it.
 In my experience, jealousy (when handled with awareness) can be a potent teacher on how to value myself more deeply.
 And while I can’t say this is always the case, I’ve gotten to a place where I can appreciate the gifts jealousy has uncovered (sometimes.)

 An Encounter with Jealousy

 Samantha is at a party with her partner.
-She sees him across the room laughing, having fun and seemingly flirting with a women ten years younger and ten pounds lighter than her.
-He’s lit up, the girl he is with is lit up.
+She sees him across the room laughing, having fun and seemingly flirting with a woman ten years younger and 2 sizes smaller than her.
+He’s lit up, the woman he is with is lit up.
 They’re clearly having a great time.
 A wave of fear washes over Samantha.
 Now she is distracted from the fun she was just having with her girlfriends.
 She starts trying to figure out what they are up to.

 What is Sam to do?
 What would you do?